Dear Hopewell Valley Families,

-In addition to our work to improve our academic programs, there are a number of equally important updates to our district policies and procedures that I would would like to share with you as we prepare to return to school.
-More detailed information regarding each item will either be shared by your building principal when your children return to school or later in the fall.
+I hope you and your children are having a good start to the school year.
+In addition to our work to improve our academic programs, such as inquiry based/blended learning, there are a number of equally important updates to our district programs that I would like to share.
+More detailed information regarding each item will be shared by your building principal over the school year.
 In the interim, please take note of the following:

 Thomas A. Smith, Ed.D.